 Bourton-on-the-Water is known locally as the Venice of the Cotswolds.
-Sitting on River Windrush, this idyllic little village is regularly voted as the prettiest village in England, and it is a firm favourite in the office.
+Sitting on River Windrush, this idyllic little village is regularly voted the prettiest village in England, and it is a firm favourite in the office.
 The Windrush is crisscrossed with delightful bridges, dating from 1654 and by the riverside is Bakery on the Water, one of the best bakeries we have ever been to.
 There is even a perfect scale model of the village, with a perfect scale model of the village in it!
-You can visit Bourton-on-the-Water on our Cotswold Round and Cotswold Trail trips.
+You can visit Bourton-on-the-Water on our Cotswold Round and Cotswold Trail and Cotswold in Comfort trips.

 Rather than the glitz and glamour of its more famous namesake, Broadway is a centre for arts and antiques.
 You can easily lose a day, absorbed in the browsing of its many galleries and antique shops and we would encourage you to do just that.
 A honey-coloured main street, draped in Wysteria makes for a delightful centre to one of the most charming of all the Cotswold villages.
-Overlooking the town is the dramatic Broadway Tower, a must visit on your stay in the Cotswolds.
-You can spend some time in Broadway on our Cotswold Round and Cotswold Trail trips.
+Overlooking the town is the dramatic Broadway Tower, a must-visit on your stay in the Cotswolds.
+Broadway is found on all our Cotswold tours except the Southern Cotswold: Oxford to Bath tour.